Michelangelo’s Creation of Adam: Meaning of the Sistine Chapel Fresco

 michelangelo creation of adam

-Even more astonishingly, Meshberger notes how God reaches out from the emotional side of the brain, the area which deals with creativity and intellect.
-Adam is already alive and fully conscious in Michelangelo’s painting, Meshberger argues, so it is not merely the gift of life that is being bestowed upon Adam in this moment, but something more – the gift of artistic and academic ability.
 Michelangelo believed deeply that his artistic talent was a God-given gift that he had been destined to share, and in some ways, perhaps, Michelangelo sees his own image in the body and mind of Adam here.
-Perhaps, too, he sees all of mankind, and the incredible awakening of human ability that was going on during the Renaissance, that led to such incredible moments of breakthrough.
-It is as if Michelangelo was instructing all people to strive for the highest level of achievement possible, because we had been given the divine gift of consciousness.
+Perhaps, too, he sees all of mankind and the incredible awakening of human ability that was going on during the Renaissance, which led to such incredible moments of breakthrough.
+It is as if Michelangelo was instructing all people to strive for the highest level of achievement possible because we had been given the divine gift of consciousness.

-Adam is Being Born From a Womb
+Michelangelo Painted Adam Being Born From a Womb

 michelangelo creation of adam

 One more anatomical reference has also been made in relation to Michelangelo’s Creation of Adam, adding further possible layers of meaning to the painting.
 It has been suggested by many that the shape God and the angels create resembles that of a womb and placenta, suggesting Adam was given birth to, rather than being created by God in thin air.
-Some have even compared the circle of angels in the background to the surface of the placenta, and the line that unites God’s outstretched arm with that of Adam with an umbilical cord.
+Some have even compared the circle of angels in the background to the surface of the placenta and the line that unites God’s outstretched arm with that of Adam with an umbilical cord.
 This connection points towards a significant growing awareness of science and anatomical understanding during the Renaissance, though perhaps Michelangelo didn’t know to what extent they would come to eclipse Biblical ideologies.

 Michelangelo Highlights the Importance of Women in Childbirth